Quillen equivalence for chain homotopy categories induced by balanced pairs: Applications

 \subsection{Gorenstein projective and Gorenstein injective modules}

 From now on, throughout this subsection, let $R$ be an associative ring with identity.
 We use ${\rm Mod}(R)$ and ${\rm Ch}(R)$ to denote the category of left $R$-modules and the category of $R$-complexes, respectively.
-Denote by $\mathcal{P}$ and $\mathcal{I}$ the full subcategories of projective and injective objects in ${\rm Mod}(R)$, respectively.
+We also denote by $\mathcal{P}$ and $\mathcal{I}$ the subcategories of projective and injective objects in ${\rm Mod}(R)$, respectively.